rchrdwllm/dotfiles/README.md

 Once done, you can run the `install.sh` script found in this dotfiles directory and do a reboot after.
 Then, proceed to the next section.

 Once done, you can go ahead and copy the files to their respective directories and do a reboot.
 Be sure to check out the [some notes](#some-notes) section in this README.
-An `install.sh` script does exist but it still hasn't been tested and and is still WIP.

 ## Setting up VS Code